blachlylab/dhtslib/README.md

 **Q**: Why were htslib bindings ported by hand instead of using a C header/bindings translator as in hts-nim or rust-htslib?

 **A**:
-Several reasons.
+Whereas dstep and dpp are incredibly convenient for binding creation, we created these by hand from htslib `.h` files for several reasons.
 First, this gave the authors of dhtslib a better familiarity with the htslib API including letting us get to know several lesser-known functions.
-Second, some elements (particuarlly `#define` macros) are difficult or impossible for machines to translate, or translate into efficient code; here we were sometimes able to replace these macros with smarter replacements than a simple macro-expansion-direct-translation.
+Second, some elements (particuarlly `#define` macros) are difficult or impossible in some cases for machines to translate, or translate into efficient code; here we were sometimes able to replace these macros with smarter replacements than a simple macro-expansion-direct-translation.
+Likewise, we were able to turn certain `#defines` and pseudo-generic functions into D templates, and to `pragma(inline, true)` them.
 Finally, instead of dumping all the bindings into an interface file, we left the structure of the file intact to make it easier for the D developer to read the source file as the htslib authors intended the C headers to be read.
 In addition, this leaves docstring/documentation comments intact, whereas in other projects the direct API has no comments and the developer must refer to the C headers.

 **Q**: Why am I getting a segfault?

+**A**:
-**A**: It's easy to get a segfault by using the direct C API incorrectly.
+It's easy to get a segfault by using the direct C API incorrectly.
 We have tried to eliminate most of this (use after free, etc.) in the OOP wrappers.
 If you are getting a segfault you cannot understand when using purely the high-level D API, please post an issue.

 # Bugs and Warnings